corpus-christi/corpus-christi/doc/sdm.md

 by two developers working in tandem.
-Our goals are to have built-in quality review during develoment and to encourage developers to have greater courage in moving their feature forward.
+Our goals are to have built-in quality review during develoment and to encourage developers to have greater courage in moving their module forward.

 ### Stand Up Meetings

 Most days we hold two [stand-up meetings](https://en.wikipedia.org/wiki/Stand-up_meeting):
-1. A *Feature Stand-Up* includes all members of a feature team, and is led by the feature owner.
+1. A *Module Stand-Up* includes all members of a module team, and is led by the module owner.
    The purpose of this meeting
    is to communicate infomration
-   about the feature itself.
+   about the module itself.
-1. A *Function Stand-Up* includes members from across feature teams that have the same functional focus
+1. A *Functional Stand-Up* includes members from across module teams that have the same functional focus
    (e.g., all those working on data persistence).
    The purpose of this meeting